adasilva752/WarehouseWatchdogExtension/README.md

-# CostcoReceiptExtension
+# Warehouse Watchdog Extension
-We are building an extensions for Costco receipts so that users can save money on their monthly groceries.
+We are building an extensions for items in stock to check for pricing changes.